 Why are you reading this?

 This is my website, and I thought I’d include a blog section as a throwback to the early days of the internet—back when every site was a blog.
 I’ll probably write here infrequently, but I do have interesting thoughts from time to time.
-Right now, I’m about six months into my first full-time job as an electrical engineer at Cyngn.
-Cyngn is a software development company focused on creating retrofits for industrial vehicles that enable autonomy and significantly improve warehouse and industrial efficiency.
-I was—and still am—very excited to be part of this company.
-We're at the forefront of autonomy, specializing in environments that are in serious need of it.
-Our tech stack is solid, and it enables these capabilities in more controlled and predictable settings.
+Right now, I’m about six months into my first full-time job as an electrical engineer at an autonomy-focused robotics company.
+The company develops retrofits for industrial vehicles that enable autonomy and significantly improve warehouse and industrial efficiency.
+I was—and still am—very excited to be working in this space.
+We’re at the forefront of autonomy, specializing in environments that are in serious need of it.
+The tech stack is solid, and it enables these capabilities in more controlled and predictable settings.

 Time